Never take a man's surname...

-Every moment you catch yourself aimlessly scrolling, remind yourself that Picasso didn’t have Instagram.
+Any moment you catch yourself aimlessly scrolling, remind yourself that Picasso didn’t have Instagram.
 If you want to get closer to creating your masterpiece then put your bloody phone down.

-Learn another language.
+Try to learn another language.

 It is fantastic for your brain, it will help you see the world more openly and it adds to your CV and your street cred.
 Besides, everyone else can, so we (English speakers) should pull our collective finger out and become at least bilingual too.